Agile → Overview → Backlogs

 Any team member may add a work item to the product backlog; however, only product owners should remove a work item (from any backlog) or move a work item into a release or a sprint backlog.
 This determination may be based on what is outlined in the product roadmap, comparing the priorities of one work item to another, the business value each work item will provide, a team's velocity, and so on.
 It is important for team members to have visibility into what is contained in a release or a sprint backlog.
 Therefore, a work item should not be added to a release or a sprint backlog until after it has been discussed with team members during a release or a sprint planning meeting.

-Serena Agile Planner includes several prescriptive backlogs, one for use by team members to view any work item to which they have been assigned, one for use by product owners as part of their planning activities, and the entire backlog hierarchy.
+Serena Agile On Demand includes several out-of-the-box backlogs, one for use by team members to view any work item to which they have been assigned, one for use by product owners as part of their planning activities, and the entire backlog hierarchy.